adlernunez/Tic-Tac-Toe-Game-in-Cpp-Built-Using-Functions-and-Loops/README.md

 - **`ttt_functions.cpp`**: Contains implementations for the game functions.
 - **`ttt.hpp`**: Header file with function declarations and includes.

+This project is a console-based implementation of the classic Tic-Tac-Toe game, written in Cpp using functions and loops.
+Two players take turns marking their symbols ("X" or "O") on a 3x3 grid.
+The goal is to be the first player to get three marks in a row—either horizontally, vertically, or diagonally.
+If all nine spaces are filled without a winner, the game ends in a draw.

+How the Game Works
+Starting the Game:

+The game begins by displaying an empty 3x3 grid, where each cell is numbered from 1 to 9.
+Players will use these numbers to choose where to place their mark.
+Player Turns:

+Player 1 uses "X" and Player 2 uses "O".
+Each player takes turns selecting a number (1-9) corresponding to a cell.
+The game ensures that the selected cell is valid and unoccupied.
+Checking for a Winner:

+After each move, the game checks for a winner by evaluating all possible winning combinations (rows, columns, and diagonals).
+If one player gets three of their marks in a row, they win.
+Game End:

+The game ends when either a player wins or all cells are filled, resulting in a draw.
+Restart or Exit:

+After the game ends, players have the option to restart the game or exit.
+Controls
+Player Input: Players choose a number between 1 and 9 to place their mark on the grid.
+Valid Moves: If a player selects a number outside the valid range or an occupied cell, they will be prompted to enter a valid number.

 ## How to Compile